flycastusa/RiverFlowGraphExample/README.md

 ## Running the example

 1. Clone this repository
-2. Navigate to the repository directory using the `cd` command
-3. Edit `flow-graph.js:4` to use your FlyCast provided API key
+2. Using your editor of choice, change `flow-graph.js:4` to use your FlyCast provided API key

     ```javascript
     var flycastFlowConfig = {